OpenTelemetry#

 Device servers and clients are automatically instrumented, so that they emit spans for the basic operations.
 However, your custom devices and applications that build on Tango can benefit from additional context.
 Manual instrumentation is well described in the OpenTelemetry instrumentation docs.

 You can create your own custom tracer for your application.
 It is convenient to use the factory function from PyTango, so that you make use of the same environment variables that Tango is using to configure the tracer end point.
+If you do not pass any endpoints to the returned factory, it will use the current client tracing endpoints derived from the telemetry environment variables.

 from opentelemetry import trace as trace_api

-from tango.utils import get_telemetry_tracer_provider_factory
+from tango.telemetry import get_telemetry_tracer_provider_factory

 tracer_provider_factory = get_telemetry_tracer_provider_factory()